 While there are thousands of promotional companies, shirt shops and screen-printers, the use of NC State trademarks (e.g. logos and wordmarks) on products or promotional items requires that the product be produced by a licensed vendor.

 Find examples of of NC State trademarks (also available under the “Our Trademarks” tab at links below):

 NC State’s core color palette consists of three colors: Wolfpack Red, Wolfpack White and Wolfpack Black.
 These colors – particularly red – should feature more prominently than any others in NC State Extension communications.

 For more information on the NC State color palette (including acceptable secondary colors), review the NC State color guidelines.

 Typography plays an important role in establishing and reinforcing our brand.
 Our typographic identity reflects NC State’s place as a bold, forward-thinking institution.

-Univers — is the primary typeface for NC State Extension.
+- Univers — is the primary typeface for NC State Extension.
 A limited number of licenses for Univers are available, free of charge, to professional communicators who agree to use them within brand parameters.
-If you’re interested in receiving a license, contact the brand administrators.
+If you’re interested in receiving a license, send a message to email@example.com.

-Arial — is an acceptable alternative typeface and can be used in presentations, HTML emails, native apps, and in Word documents that cannot be distributed as PDFs.
+- Arial — is an acceptable alternative typeface and can be used in presentations, HTML emails, native apps and in Word or other documents as needed.
 Arial should be used anytime Univers is not available or supported.

 Review the Typography section of the NC State brand site for more details and samples.
 We’ve compiled a few key recommendations below for reference: